Q.1: What is the prostate?

 Q.15: What is hormone therapy?

 A.15: The goal of hormonal therapy is to decrease or block the effect of testosterone, the male hormone which is known to feed the progression of prostate cancer.
-This can be achieved either surgically, by removing the part of the testicles responsible for producing the testosterone, or chemically, by the administration of injections and pills.
-The injections can be given everyone, three or four months and the pills are taken on a daily basis.
+This can be achieved either surgically, by removing testicles responsible for producing the testosterone, or chemically, by the administration of injections and pills.
 Hormone therapy is indicated more particularly to older men, men with a recurrent cancer and men with advanced prostate cancer with or without metastases.
 Prostate cancer usually responds well to hormone therapy.

 Q.16: What is chemotherapy?

-A.16: Chemotherapy is mainly for patients with cancer which has become hormone-resistant.
+A.16: Chemotherapy is mainly for patients with cancer that no longer responds to hormone therapy or with metastatic cancer.

 Q.17: What are the side effects of radiation therapy?